seeleteam/seele-md/Dev/anchor/subchain_start.md

 ```

 ### Configure node.json
-(there are two roles in STEM: 1) operator: can process a block and vote for verification.
+(Note: there are two roles in STEM subchain: 1) operator: can process a block and vote for verification.
 2) normal user: can only send tx and challenge)

 1. Change coinbase account:
    - To run in shard 1, generate a shard 1 keypaire, then place the publickey in node1.json template.
    - To run in shard 2, generate a shard 2 keypaire, then place the publickey in node2.json template.
    - Similarly for 3 and 4.

-2. Change node id:
+2. Change PrivateKey:
+   - operator: change privateKey using the one from keypair in step 1.
-  - Generate a keypair whose shard matters not, and fill the template with the privatekey.
+   - normal user: generate a keypair whose shard matters not, and fill the "privateKey" in "Basic" with the privatekey.

-3. Change PrivateKey:
+3. Change node id:
-   - operator: change privateKey using the one from keypair in step 1
-   - normal user: generate a keypair whose shard matters not, and fill the template with the privatekey.
+   - Generate a keypair whose shard matters not, and fill the "privateKey" in "P2P" with the privatekey.

+(Note: for the next steps, please first find the infos of the subchain will join at https://github.com/seeleteam/go-seele-sub/projects)

+4. Configure the networkID:
+   - Change "netwokID" in "P2P" to your networkID you will join.

-4. Configure genesis informations:
+5. Configure genesis informations:
+   (Note: All infomations here are based on the setting of the subchain you will join and may vary with different subchain)
    - rootaccounts: [mintAccount, meltAccount, challengeAccount].
    - supply: total initiated supply of the subchain will join.
-   - validators: operators.
+   - validators: initiated operators.

 Example with configuring shard1 template.
 ```